NexPlayer/Android-SDK/advanced.md

 NexPlayer.init for more details on possible rendering modules.

-In the case where the rendering module uses bitmaps provided through the Android API, the rendering options specified here are used to set up the flags on the android.os.Paint object that is used to display the bitmap.
+In the case where the rendering module uses bitmaps provided through the Android API, the rendering options specified here are used to set up the flags on theandroid.os.Paintobject that is used to display the bitmap.

 For all other rendering modules, the values set here are ignored.